AI Integration

 Any MCP-compatible agent (Claude Code, ChatGPT, custom agents) can discover and call your services.

-4. ai/tools (discover + execute)
+4. ai.Tools (discover + execute)

-discovered, _ := set.Discover() // []ai.Tool from all registered services
+discovered, _ := tools.Discover() // []ai.Tool from all registered services

 This is what powers micro chat and the agent playground.
 You can use it directly in your own services to build agentic workflows.